brainstem-org/brainstem_support/docs/tutorials/get_started.md

 {: .note }
 > For detailed information about project fields and structure, see the [Project data model]({{site.baseurl}}/datamodel/stem/project/).

+## Add your personal attributes

+Next, create personal attributes relevant to your experiments.

+### Define behavioral paradigms to describe the behavioral conditions of your subjects
+### Set up data storage locations to link to your data files
+### Create setups to define your physical experimental environments
+   - Configure the equipment in your setups
+### Set up inventories to track your lab resources
+   - Add consumable stocks to your inventories

+Now that all your personal attributes are in place, you can continue and add your first subject.

 ## Create Your First Subject

-Once you have created a project, you can start adding research subjects.
  Subjects in BrainSTEM represent the experimental animals in your studies.
+Subject can be created without creating personal attributes but if you want to describe procedures performed on the subject, it is recommended to add relevant setups with equipment, and inventories with consumable stocks.

 1. Click on *Subjects* in the left navigation menu
 2. Click the *Add subject* button in the top right corner